RobRcx/A-Characterization-of-Path-length-Matrices-of-Unrooted-Binary-Trees/README.md

 ## Code used in Section 4, Appendix A, and Appendix C

--) "main.py" is the main script for using F1-Manifold and F1-Buneman (both with and without disjunctive constraints).
+-) "main.py" is the main script for using F1-Manifold and F1-Buneman (both with and without disjunctive constraints).<br>
 -) "ini" folder contains the different configurations described in Section 4.
 We added several preset configurations, but the one that is loaded by "main.py" is "ini/main.ini".